-Cumulative effects include the effects of future State, local, or private actions that are reasonably certain to occur in the action area considered in these biological and conference opinions.
+Cumulative effects include the effects of future State, local, or private actions that are reasonably certain to occur in the action area considered in this biological opinion.
 Future Federal actions that are unrelated to the proposed action are not considered in this section because they require separate consultation pursuant to section 7 of the Act.
-The action area for the species evaluated in this biological and conference opinions includes Federal property owned and operated by CAHA.
+The action area for the species evaluated in this biological opinion includes Federal property owned and operated by CALO.
 Therefore, we anticipate that any action that occurs within the action area will be subject to Federal approval or authorization, and would require a separate consultation under section 7 of the Act.

-Additional development or other activities occurring within the villages adjacent to CAHA may occur without Federal authorization.
-Continued development may increase the number of visitors to CAHA (e.g., increasing ORVs, pedestrians, pets, and predators) which will have associated effects to Federally-listed species within the action area.
-Such actions include increased lighting from development in the villages that may affect the sea turtle nesting habitat of the beachfront, or increased predators associated with people that may affect nesting areas of the piping plover.
-While the resultant effects of such actions are evaluated in this opinion, the incremental effects of additional development within the villages are not reasonably certain to occur.
+Additional coastal development or other activities occurring near or adjacent to CALO may occur without Federal authorization.
+Continued coastal development may increase the number of visitors to CALO (e.g., increasing ORVs, pedestrians, pets, and predators) which will have associated effects to federally-listed species within the action area.
+Such actions include increased lighting from vehicles that may affect the sea turtle nesting habitat of the beachfront, or increased predators associated with people that may affect nesting areas of the piping plover.
+While the resultant effects of such actions are evaluated in this opinion, the incremental effects of additional nearby coastal development are not reasonably certain to occur.
 As such, we do not anticipate any cumulative effects.